Terra Securities scandal: Reaction to the scandal

-On 7 December 2007 Tønsberg District Court gave the eight municipalities arrest in all personal property of the broker Knut Anders Opstad, including his private holding company, Opstad Invest AS.
+On 7 December 2007, Tønsberg District Court gave the eight municipalities arrest in all personal property of the broker Knut Anders Opstad, including his private holding company, Opstad Invest AS.
 Representatives for the municipalities indicated they would also seek arrest of the other involved parties' property.

-On 17 June 2008, the municipality of Rana dismissed their Chief Municipal Officer, Jan Reitehaug, and the Financial Director.
+On 17 June 2008, Rana Municipality dismissed their Chief Municipal Officer, Jan Reitehaug, and the Financial Director.
 This was the result of an independent consultant report that concluded that the municipality had breached four paragraphs of the Municipality Act as well as the municipalities' own financial policies.
 Furthermore, it revealed that the Chief Municipal Officer did not realise that the representatives were brokers — but thought they were merely advisors.
-The administration also failed to obtain political approval for several of the transactions, and failed to register broker fees because they did understand what they were.
+The administration also failed to obtain political approval for several of the transactions, and failed to register broker fees because they did not understand what they were.

 In August 2008, several of the municipalities announced they were considering taking legal action against Citigroup, in either the United Kingdom or the United States, to hold Citigroup responsible for the losses.
 On 8 September, the eight municipal councils involved unanimously voted to hold DnB NOR and Depfa Bank liable for their losses, by issuing loans that were illegal according to the Municipality Act.
 The municipalities will no longer honour the loan commitments, and stop payments.
 Kjell-Idar Juvik claimed he hoped the banks would be willing to negotiate the matter, and hoped to avoid legal proceedings, but said that municipalities would not hesitate to bring the matter to court.
 DnB Nor announced that following day that they are considering taking legal action against the municipalities to force them to continue payments.